 - She seems to still have her choker with the gadgets (in this case, a flashlight).

-- It is reasonable to add Sharp Eye, as she spots a discrepancy even Batman missed.
+- It is reasonable to add the Sharp Eye Advantage, as she spots a discrepancy even Batman missed.

 - Add Animal handling (Horses): 04.